corverroos/unsure/README.md

 A round consists of the following stages:
 - **Join**: The round has been started and all players should join the round (`engine.JoinRound`).
 The engine will respond indicating if the player is **included** in this round or not.
-- **Collect**: All included players should collect their rank and parts (`engine.CollectRound`).
+- **Collect**: All included players should collect their rank and subset of parts (`engine.CollectRound`).
 The engine responds with a rank for the player as well as a map of **parts** for each player.
 - **Submit**: In ascending order by rank, each included player should submit the total of his/her parts (`engine.SubmitRound`).
 - **Success**: The team has successfully completed the round.
 - **Failed**: The team has failed the round by not following the above rules.

 Notes:
 - Each stage has a timeout, after which the round is failed.
-- Players should communicate their inclusion, ranks and parts amongst each others in order to submit the correct answer (sum of their parts) in the correct order (included by ascending rank).
+- Players should communicate their inclusion, ranks and parts amongst each others in order to submit the correct total (sum of their parts) in the correct order (included by ascending rank).
 - Players should only communicate via gRPC, players may not share state via databases or other methods.

 ## Example